What are round cell tumors?

 Cutaneous lymphoma

-When caught early, most round cell tumors are removed easily, and surgery is generally curative.
-The most important take-home message is to be vigilant and to have any skin lumps or bumps assessed by your veterinarian promptly.
+Most round cell tumors are removed easily when caught early, and surgery generally resolves the issue.
+It is important to be vigilant and to have any skin lumps or bumps assessed by your veterinarian promptly.